 - Lowers your monthly payment – Making a down payment also lowers your monthly loan payment.
 There's nothing wrong with having more cash flow each month.

 - Lowers the overall cost of the loan – On top of reducing your monthly payment, putting money down can save yourself a worthwhile amount overall.
 This is because a down payment lowers the amount of interest charges you pay, which lowers the total cost of the loan.
 This is even more true if you have bad credit and can only qualify for a higher than average interest rate.

 The Bottom Line

-If you have bad credit and need to finance a car, often the hardest part of getting approved is finding a dealership that can help.
-But Drivers Lane has made this faster and easier with our nationwide network of special finance dealerships.
+If you have bad credit and need to finance a car, the hardest part of getting approved is often finding a dealership that can help.
+But Drivers Lane has made this faster and easier with our nationwide network of special finance dealers.